Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Patching LLMs as Software

 \subsection{Problem Statement}

 While major model releases bring safety improvements, they are infrequent and costly to deploy.
 This leaves users operating on released models with known safety gaps for extended periods.
-We seek a \emph{lightweight, immediately deployable} solution that fix these gaps without requiring model retraining or replacement.
+We seek a \emph{lightweight, immediately deployable} solution that fixes these gaps without requiring model retraining or replacement.

-\textbf{The Scenario.} Consider the scenario illustrated in Figure.~\ref{fig:teaser}: A \textbf{Vendor} maintains a released model $\mathcal{M}$ (frozen parameters $\theta_1$) that demonstrates strong general capabilities but exhibits safety failures such as harmful or biased content generation.
-Based on the feedback from the \textbf{Customers}, the vendor creates an unreleased, improved model $\mathcal{M}'$ (parameters $\theta_2$ with identical architecture \footnote{We assume that improved model $\mathcal{M}'$ is derived from the original model $\mathcal{M}$ e.g., by supervised finetuning, preference learning or other resource intensive techniques to fix the original model.}) that meets the desired safety standards but remains withheld due to validation requirements or release scheduling constraints.
+\textbf{The Scenario.} Consider the scenario illustrated in Fig.~\ref{fig:teaser}: A \textbf{Vendor} maintains a released model $\mathcal{M}$ (frozen parameters $\theta_1$) that demonstrates strong general capabilities but exhibits safety failures such as harmful or biased content generation.
+Based on the feedback from the \textbf{Customers}, the vendor has access to a safer reference model $\mathcal{M}'$---whether an existing safety-aligned checkpoint, a proprietary model, or an API-accessible service---and wishes to propagate its safety behavior to $\mathcal{M}$ without distributing $\mathcal{M}'$ itself.
+This may be due to distribution costs, licensing constraints, or deployment logistics; see Appendix~\ref{sec:why_not_deploy_mp} for detailed scenarios.

 The challenge is to remediate $\mathcal{M}$ immediately by providing a compact update that \textbf{Customers} can apply locally without waiting for a full model release.